We talk to Han and Kashif from Zalando Research

-Thus our goal for Fashion-MNIST was to have more "complicated" images like for example: 👢, 👟, 👜, etc. but with the same size convenience of MNIST so that the data reflects more closely the problems which we deal with in Deep Learning.
+Thus, our goal for Fashion-MNIST was to have more "complicated" images such as, 👢, 👟, 👜, etc., but with the same size convenience of MNIST so that the data more closely reflects the problems we deal with in Deep Learning.

 The faces behind, Fashion-MNIST, Han Xiao and Kashif Rasul

 How did you react to the amount of attention it got, and why do you think it blew up like that?

 We had most of the interaction with users on our GitHub repository, where we have around 2,780 stars as of today.
 We requested people to run benchmarks on their particular method and send us the comparison with the MNIST dataset, which generated a lot of interest as well.
 Kaggle Datasets is another place were the community added this dataset; it has been the most popular dataset there for a few months now.

 There are a number of reasons for its popularity.
 Scientific utility aside, we think the fashion images are somewhat more playful and easily relatable to those starting out than more "serious" sounding datasets like national flags.